-On October 1, 2013, STI Holdings entered into a Deed of Absolute Sale to acquire the shares in STI WNU constituting 99.45% of the issued and outstanding common stock and 99.93% of the issued and outstanding preferred stock of STI WNU for an aggregate purchase price of \$\mathbb{P}400.0\$ million, inclusive of contingent consideration.
-The acquisition cost was eventually recorded at \$\mathbb{P}397.0\$ million broken down as follows: (a) cash payment of \$\mathbb{P}238.2\$ million, including advances amounting to \$\mathbb{P}34.4\$ million; (b) contingent consideration amounting to \$\mathbb{P}151.5\$ million and (c) payable to STI WNU on behalf of STI WNU's previous shareholders amounting to \$\mathbb{P}7.3\$ million.
-Certain acquisition-related expenses amounting to \$\mathbb{P}4.7\$ million were capitalized as part of the cost of acquiring STI WNU.
+On October 1, 2013, STI Holdings entered into a Deed of Absolute Sale to acquire the shares of STI WNU constituting 99.45% of the issued and outstanding common stock and 99.93% of the issued and outstanding preferred stock of STI WNU for an aggregate purchase price of ₱400.0 million, inclusive of contingent consideration.
+The acquisition cost was eventually recorded at ₱367.4 million.
+Carrying value as at June 30, 2023 and 2022 amounted to ₱592.4 million with the capitalization of acquisition-related expenses and the additional capital contribution of ₱225.0 million made in 2015.